An Orthogonal Classifier for Improving the Adversarial Robustness of Neural Networks: Introduction

 It was pointed out by \cite{moosavi2016} that the feature representations learned by standard training tend to concentrate on decision boundaries, an undesirable property resulting in vulnerability of networks.
 By analyzing the relationship between robustness and feature distribution, some recent studies intend to use the modified classifiers to improve the robustness of the networks \cite{mustafa2019,han2019,pang2018,pang2020}.
 The corresponding approaches seem more scalable and easier to implement.

 In particular, starting from the Max-Mahalanobis distribution, Pang et al. \cite{pang2018,pang2020} proposed an algorithm called GenerateOptMeans to explicitly build a linear classifier, which brings a significant improvement in adversarial robustness with very little additional computational cost.
-However, the classifier generated by GenerateOptMeans suffer from the problem of structural redundancy (see detailed discussions in Section \ref{sec:construction}), which may lead to underfitting in some cases.
+However, the classifier generated by GenerateOptMeans suffers from the problem of structural redundancy (see detailed discussions in Section \ref{sec:construction} and experimental results in Section \ref{experiment:redundancy}), which may lead to underfitting in some cases.

 In this article, we are to introduce a class of dense orthogonal vectors to construct a novel robust classifier.
 Compared to the GenerateOptMeans algorithm used in \cite{pang2018, pang2020}, the classifier weights calculation procedure we give is much simpler and can avoid the undesired structural redundancy issue.
 In addition, orthogonal weights are also conducive to learning more discriminative features while ensuring a stable training \cite{wang2019}.
 Experimental results show that using the proposed classifier in standard training on clean data is sufficient to ensure the high accuracy and good robustness of the model.
 Moreover, if extra adversarial samples are available, the robustness can be further improved with the help of a worst-case intra-class compactness loss.
-Comparative empirical results on MNIST and CIFAR-10 datasets show that the proposed approach achieves the state-of-the-art robustness under various attacks, while still maintaining high accuracy on clean data.
+Comparative empirical results on MNIST, FashionMNIST and CIFAR-10 datasets show that the proposed approach achieves the state-of-the-art robustness under various attacks, while still maintaining high accuracy on clean data.

 The main contributions of the work are summarized as follows: \begin{itemize} \item [(1)] We use a special type of dense orthogonal matrix, whose entries have the same magnitude, to construct a novel classifier to improve the robustness of neural networks.
 The proposed classifier encourages the encoder to learn the feature representations that are compact within the class and dispersed between classes.